mdaashir/Hospital_Management_System/README.md

    npm start

+## 📂 Sample Outputs
-Refer outputs directory for sample outputs
+Refer to the `outputs` directory for sample outputs and screenshots of the working system.